StarBobis/MMT-Blender-Plugin/README.md

 # Notice
-1,These scripts is just developed for fun and keep changing with time, so there will not be a released version of it.

-2,These scripts is copied or learned from other author, I just merge them together and add some modify to let it work better.

-3,How to use?
+1,How to use?

-Pack MMT folder into MMT.zip and install it from your blender's preferences menu.
+Pack MMT folder into MMT.zip and install it from your blender's preferences menu or download latest version from Release.

-4,Files in References may directly copied from other's work and credit to their repo and only used as a reference, and also some tutorials or documents in there, it keep change with development, so don't be suprised if things disappear suddenly.
+2,Files in References may directly copied from other's work and credit to their repo and only used as a reference, and also some tutorials or documents in there, it keep change with development, so don't be suprised if things disappear suddenly.

 # User Environment
 This plugin is designed to work on official Blender release: